gjpelletier/PyOAE/README.md

             ds_dict["dic_bio_pvalue"][j,i]= result_2["pvalue"]
 ```

-Next we will make a map showing the results for the regression estimate of the mean DICbio
+Next we will make a map showing the results for the regression estimate of the mean DICbio.
+Positive values, shown in red, indicate that DICobs > DICatm.
+Negative values, shown in blue, indicate that DICobs < DICatm.

 ```
 from matplotlib.colors import TwoSlopeNorm